CSE583-Group7/transit_vis/README.md

 ### Transit Vis Operation
 Once setup has been completed, the map can be generated and viewed for analysis:
 1. From terminal run: python -m transit_vis.src.transit_vis
-2. Copy and paste output_map.html (including local file path) into any browser to display output data, or open the output_map.html file located in the /src directory
+2. Copy and paste output_map.html (including local file path) into any browser to display output data, or open the output_map.html file located in the top level directory

 ### Project Directory Organization
 The project is within the "transit_vis" directory.
 The project is further organized into three main directories: